Celebrate Black History Month in Rhode Island

 TOURS FEATURING BLACK HISTORY IN RHODE ISLAND

-Providence Walks: Early Black History Tour is a self-guided walking tour, written and researched by members of The Center for Reconciliation and presented by the Providence Warwick Convention & Visitors Bureau.
+Providence Walks: Early Black History Tour is a self-guided walking tour for you to enjoy at your own pace presented by the Providence Warwick Convention & Visitors Bureau.
 It includes a downloadable map of locations and points of interest in Providence, and links to Providence Personalities: Early Black History, and Early Providence Artifacts, that were among thousands found at the North Shore archaeology site (the location of Providence's Snowtown neighborhood of the 1820s-1840s).

 Rhode Island Slave History Medallions is an ongoing statewide public awareness program to mark those historic sites connected to the history of slavery in Rhode Island.
 The website includes an interactive map to use to tour the locations of the medallions throughout the state, and there are tabs breaking out the locations by city and town.
 The medallions contain QR codes that will link to historical content about each location.